jircs/wbwangk.github.iojirc/Docs/Statistical Zero Knowledge Protocols to Prove Modular Polynomial Relations.md

 choices of A2 and A.

 In this paper, we use the following symbols. "a ER S" means uniformly choosing a random element, a, from a set, S. Let ZN be a residue class ring modulo
-N, and Z~v the reduced residue class group.
+N, and Zv the reduced residue class group.
 Other symbols and definitions will be set as needed.

 3 Bit Commitment and WI protocols